-EcoQuests, part of the NYC EcoFlora Project, challenge New Yorkers to become citizen scientists and observe, study and help conserve the native plants and animals of the City, using iNaturalist, an easy-to-use mobile App.
-Since the first EcoQuest Challenge in August 2017, more than 800 observers have recorded approximately 45,000 observations of nearly 2000 species.
+EcoQuests, part of the NYC EcoFlora Project, challenge New Yorkers to become community scientists and observe, study and help conserve the native plants and animals of the City, using iNaturalist, an easy-to-use mobile App.

 Bear Down on Bittersweet - December 2018

 Asian Bittersweet (Celastrus orbiculatus) is an aggressive invasive woody vine that kills trees by outcompeting for water, strangling trunks, smothering the canopy, and causing damage during wind and ice storms.
 Invaded woodlands are destroyed limb by limb, tree by tree until there are none standing.
 Asian Bittersweet seeds are dispersed by birds, yard waste, and

 Help NYBG document as much Asian Bittersweet as possible by December 31.

 Take photographs of Asian Bittersweet anywhere in New York City and post your findings iNaturalist so they can be added to the NYC EcoFlora Project.
 For large masses where it is difficult to isolate a single plant, take one photograph every 5–10 feet to cover the entire population.
 Your observations will show the extent of coverage.

 Additional resource: Download the Guide to Asian Bittersweet.

 View Project Stats on iNaturalist: Asian Bittersweet EcoQuest Stats.